Cholera cases rise in Yemen as fragile healthcare system comes under growing pressure

 Describing talks between the two sides as "positive and constructive," the statement said that a mechanism had been created for further technical talks between Tehran and Washington.

-Oil and petroleum exports have been waived, the U.S. naval blockade has been lifted, some frozen assets have been released and a major reconstruction and development plan for Iran has been launched, Iranian Foreign Minister, Abbas Araghchi, has said.
+Oil and petroleum exports have been waived, the U.S. naval blockade has been lifted, some frozen assets have been released and a major reconstruction and development plan for Iran has been launched, Iranian Foreign Minister Abbas Araghchi has said.

-Araghchi, who is attending the Iran-U.S. peace summit in Switzerland, added that "tireless" Pakistani and Qatari mediation had delivered major progress to end the conflict in Lebanon
+Araghchi, who is attending the Iran-U.S. peace summit in Switzerland, added that "tireless" Pakistani and Qatari mediation had delivered major progress to end the conflict in Lebanon.

 Iranian and U.S. officials continue to trade messages via Qatari and Pakistani mediators, despite Tehran's delegation walking out of face-to-face negotiations after U.S. President Donald Trump threatened Iran over the closure of the Strait of Hormuz.

 Iran's semi-official Tasnim News Agency reported that Iranian officials refused to return to the room where talks are taking place in Switzerland, after the comments threatening Iran, made by the U.S. President, became public.
-Messages were still being traded via Qatari and Pakistani mediators, according to a unnamed source cited by Tasnim.
+Messages were still being traded via Qatari and Pakistani mediators, according to an unnamed source cited by Tasnim.

-Just before talks officially began, Fox News reported that Trump said he told Iranian officials "you won't have a country" if they tried to close the Strait of Hormuz again.
+Just before talks officially began, Fox News reported that Trump said he told Iranian officials, "you won't have a country" if they tried to close the Strait of Hormuz again.
 Trump also reiterated an earlier threat that the U.S. would take over the waterway and possibly charge a toll of its own, Fox News said.

 A U.S. diplomat involved in the negotiations said talks between the two countries were continuing.